 4.1.
 Critical Analysis:

-According to Mark Darcy’s comment, if the Goodway plc issues more debt rather than the equity, it will lower the weighted average cost of capital.
-To some extent issuing more debt will result in the decrease in weighted average cost of capital because it will provide the tax relief to the company.
+According to Mark Darcy’s comment, if Goodway plc issues more debt rather than equity, it will lower the weighted average cost of capital.
+To some extent, issuing more debt will result in a decrease in the weighted average cost of capital because it will provide tax relief to the company.
 Similarly, the values of cash flows and discount rates are opposite for the company.
 The cash flows can be maximized when the WACC is minimized.
-So the problem is how to minimize the weighted average cost of capital?
+So, the problem is how to minimize the weighted average cost of capital.

-In support of the Mark Darcy’s comment, when a company uses more debts than the equity this terminology is known as the financial leverage.
+In support of Mark Darcy’s comment, when a company uses more debts than equity, this terminology is known as financial leverage.
 If it is assumed that the corporate tax is zero then the levered company will increase the shareholder’s wealth.
-Issuing more debt will increase the earning per share and the return on equity which will describe the better performance of the company.
-If goodway plc’s operating activities are good enough to generate the higher earnings before interest and taxes then issuing more debt than equity will be beneficial for the company.
+Issuing more debt will increase the earnings per share and the return on equity, which will describe the better performance of the company.
+If Goodway plc’s operating activities are good enough to generate higher earnings before interest and taxes, then issuing more debt than equity will be beneficial for the company.
 Moreover, it depends upon the other factors faced by the company.
 It should select the optimal point of equity and debts to maintain or minimize the weighted average cost of capital.

-For optimal debt, to equity ratio two noble Laureates Modigliani and Miller gave their point of view, which is known as “Modigliani and Miller preposition”.
+For optimal debt-to-equity ratio, two noble Laureates, Modigliani and Miller, gave their point of view, which is known as the “Modigliani and Miller proposition.”
 They noted that corporate borrowings are less significant when it comes to corporate structure because investors can borrow or lend on their own.
-So the value of stock remains same whatever the cost structure is chosen.
-According to their first preposition, it is totally irrelevant how a firm chooses to arrange its finances, but when the firm issue more debts than the equity it takes to the firm’s credibility to pay its debts.
-On another hand, if issues more equity than its debts the cost of capital increases because the investors demand more for the compensation of risk.
-In their second preposition, they explained that if firms issue more debts then equity the financial risk increases and shareholders demand more return for financial risk.
+So, the value of stock remains the same whatever the cost structure is chosen.
+According to their first proposition, it is totally irrelevant how a firm chooses to arrange its finances, but when the firm issues more debts than equity, it takes to the firm’s credibility to pay its debts.
+On another hand, if it issues more equity than its debts, the cost of capital increases because the investors demand more for the compensation of risk.
+In their second proposition, they explained that if firms issue more debts than equity, the financial risk increases and shareholders demand more return for financial risk.
 The business risk which is associated with operational activities is already compensated in their return Modigliani and Miller (1958).
-Finally, Modigliani and Miller suggested that firm should select the optimal point where the tax benefits from debts are equal to the direct bankruptcy and indirect bankruptcy cost resulted from the increased probability of financial distress.
+Finally, Modigliani and Miller suggested that firms should select the optimal point where the tax benefits from debts are equal to the direct bankruptcy and indirect bankruptcy costs resulting from the increased probability of financial distress.

-Finally, keeping in mind the existing literature Mark Darcy’s comment should not be considered in case of goodway investment.
-The contradiction to the Mark Darcy’s comment is due to the current financial situation of the company.
-In current scenario the goodway capital structure is already divided into 30% of equity and 70% of debts, so increasing more debts will result into an increase of cost of equity.
-If a company increases the debts the shareholders and bondholders will demand more return to compensate their financial risk, as well as the weighted cost of capital, will increase.
+Finally, keeping in mind the existing literature, Mark Darcy’s comment should not be considered in the case of Goodway investment.
+The contradiction to Mark Darcy’s comment is due to the current financial situation of the company.
+In the current scenario, the Goodway capital structure is already divided into 30% equity and 70% debt, so increasing debts will result in an increase in the cost of equity.
+If a company increases its debts, the shareholders and bondholders will demand more returns to compensate for their financial risk, as well as the weighted cost of capital will increase.
 So the company should issue some equity to finance the upcoming projects to lower the weighted average cost of capital.

 5. Task 5: